earthlab/earthlab.github.io/_posts/courses/earth-analytics/00-course-overview/sessions/2017-01-01-week-08-spectral-remote-sensing-modis.md

 #### Answer the following questions below in your report

 1. What is the spatial resolution of NAIP, Landsat & MODIS data in meters?
-Are these data types different in terms of resolution?
-How could this resolution difference impact analysis using these data?
-Use plot 1 BELOW to visually show the difference.
+   * How can differences in spatial resolution in the data that you are using impact analysis results?
+   * Refer to plot 1 below as you answer your question and the compared differences in total burned area between MODIS and Landsat
 2. Calculate the area of "high severity" and the area of "moderate severity" burn in meters using the post-fire data for both Landsat and MODIS.
 State what the area in meters is for each data type (Landsat and MODIS) in your answer.
 Are the area values different calculated from MODIS vs Landsat?
 Why / why not?
 Use plots 4 and 5 to discuss any differences you notice.
 3. Describe 3 potential impacts of cloud cover on remote sensing imagery analysis.
 What are 2 ways that we can deal with clouds when we encounter them in our work?
 Refer to plots 2 & 3 in your homework to answer this question.